 The Example is intended to help you compare the cost of investing in the fund with the cost of investing in other mutual funds.
-The Example assumes that you invest \$10,000 in the fund for the time periods indicated and then redeem all of your shares at the end of those periods.
+The Example assumes that you invest \$10,000 in the fund for the time periods indicated and then hold or redeem all of your shares at the end of those periods.
 The Example also assumes that your investment has a 5% return each year and that the fund's operating expenses remain the same.
 The Example does not reflect fees and expenses incurred under VA contracts and VLI policies; if they were reflected, the figures in the Example would be higher.
+The one-year example and the first year of the three-, five- and ten-years examples are based on net operating expenses, which reflect the expense limitation agreement by The Dreyfus Corporation.
 Although your actual costs may be higher or lower, based on these assumptions your costs would be:

 1 Year 3 Years 5 Years 10 Years

-Initial Shares \$88 \$274 \$477 \$1,061
+Initial Shares \$72 \$233 \$408 \$915

-Service Shares \$113 \$353 \$612 \$1,352
+Service Shares \$97 \$311 \$543 \$1,209